redstudiosbr/kdrama-manager/README.md

 4. Press the play button in the Unity Editor to start the game.

-## Usage

-After launching the game, you'll be presented with a UI where you can:

-- Respond to emails.
-- Review actor profiles.
-- Check social media feeds.
-- Make decisions that will affect your drama production.

 ## Modding

 K-Drama Manager is designed to support community mods.
 Here's how you can mod the game: